zoxpx/pxdocs/content/concepts/migration.md

 ## Getting started

-Steps to set up a cluster pair and perform migration on Kubernetes can be found [here](/portworx-install-with-kubernetes/px-motion). <br>
+For instructions to setup cluster pair and perform migrations, proceed to one of the below sections.

-For other orchestrators, steps can be found [here](/install-with-other/px-motion).
+{{<homelist series="px-motion">}}